Franklin's lost expedition: Literary works

-Other recent novelistic treatments of Franklin include William T. Vollmann's The Rifles (1994), John Wilson's North With Franklin: The Journals of James Fitzjames (1999); and Dan Simmons's The Terror (2007), which was developed as a 2018 AMC television series also called The Terror.
+Other recent novelistic treatments of Franklin include William T. Vollmann's The Rifles (1994), John Wilson's North With Franklin: The Journals of James Fitzjames (1999); and Dan Simmons's The Terror (2007), developed as a 2018 AMC television series of the same name.
 The expedition has also been the subject of a horror role-playing game supplement for Call of Cthulhu, The Walker in the Wastes.
-Most recently, Clive Cussler's 2008 novel Arctic Drift incorporates the ordeal of the Franklin expedition as a central element in the story, and Richard Flanagan's Wanting (2009) deals with Franklin's deeds in both Tasmania and the Arctic.
-On 12 January 2012, BBC Radio 4 broadcast Erebus, a radio play based on the Franklin expedition by British poet Jo Shapcott.
-Kassandra Alvarado's 2013 novel The White Passage presents a vaguely science-fiction take on an alternative history of the lost expedition.
+Clive Cussler's 2008 novel Arctic Drift incorporates the ordeal of the expedition as a central element in the story, and Richard Flanagan's Wanting (2009) deals with Franklin's deeds in both Tasmania and the Arctic.
+On 12 January 2012, BBC Radio 4 broadcast Erebus, a radio play based on the expedition by British poet Jo Shapcott.
+Kassandra Alvarado's 2013 novel The White Passage presents a vaguely science-fiction take on an alternative history of the expedition.

-Michael Palin's 2018 book, Erebus, The Story of a Ship, was described by The Guardian newspaper as 'lively and diligent.'
-He also produced a one man show based on his book.

-A children's novel, Chasing Ghosts – An Arctic Adventure by Nicola Pierce featuring the expedition was published in 2020.
+Michael Palin's 2018 book, Erebus, The Story of a Ship, was described by The Guardian newspaper as "lively and diligent".
+He also produced a one-man show based on his book.
+A children's novel featuring the expedition, Chasing Ghosts – An Arctic Adventure by Nicola Pierce, was published in 2020.

 In 2017, The Breathing Hole, a play written by Colleen Murphy, premiered at the Stratford Festival, directed by Reneltta Arluk.
-In this play, the fates of the crew of Erebus and Terror are featured within the context of an epic saga spanning five-hundred years.
-Commissioned to mark Canada's 150th Anniversary and met with critical acclaim, the work involved artists from both Nunavut and the rest of Canada, including collaborations with Qaggiavuut Nunavut Performing Arts.
-In 2020, the play was published in a dual-language edition in English and in Nattilingmiut syllabics—the Inuktitut dialect from where the story takes place in the Western Arctic.
+In this play, the fates of the crew of Erebus and Terror are featured within the context of an epic saga spanning five hundred years.
+Commissioned to mark Canada's 150th anniversary and met with critical acclaim, the work involved artists from both Nunavut and the rest of Canada, including collaborations with Qaggiavuut Nunavut Performing Arts.
+In 2020, the play was published in a dual-language edition in English and in Natsilingmiutut syllabics—the Inuktitut dialect from where the story takes place in the central Arctic.

+The Ministry of Time (2024) by Kaliane Bradley is a science fiction novel in which First Lieutenant Graham Gore is brought to the present.
+Each chapter includes a historically accurate vignette from the expedition.

 Artistic works

 In the visual arts, the loss of Franklin's expedition inspired a number of paintings in both the United States and Britain.
 In 1861, Frederic Edwin Church unveiled his great canvas The Icebergs; later that year, prior to taking it to England for exhibition, he added an image of a broken ship's mast in silent tribute to Franklin.
 In 1864, Sir Edwin Landseer's Man Proposes, God Disposes caused a stir at the annual Royal Academy exhibition; its depiction of two polar bears, one chewing on a tattered ship's ensign, the other gnawing on a human ribcage, was seen at the time as in poor taste, but has remained one of the most powerful imaginings of the expedition's final fate.
-The expedition also inspired numerous popular engravings and illustrations, along with many panoramas, dioramas, and magic lantern shows.
+The expedition also inspired numerous popular engravings and illustrations, along with many panoramas, dioramas and magic lantern shows.